ManyTinyThings/ManyTinyThingsWeb/billiards/attraction/1_love.markdown

 It takes some effort!

 There's a _force_ binding the particles together.
-You can think of this force as _love_: it's something that can't be explained, it's just there, binding things together.